engr599-ic/P2_floorplan/README.md

 ### Finish the flow.

 Now you can continue on with standard placement,  clock tree synthesis, routing, and signoff as per Project 1.
 Most of this can be uncommented from the existing `pnr.tcl` script.
-We recommend adding a `load_floorplan` command that loads the floorplan saved in the previous step.
+We recommend adding a `read_floorplan` command that loads the floorplan saved in the previous step.

 # Getting Help